cilevanmarken/BayesDiff/blogpost.md

 Before we can extend the Bayesian approach to uncertainty in generated images, it is essential to determine whether the Bayesian approach is viable.
 One way to test the Bayesian approach is by changing the parameters of the Last Layer Laplacian Approximation (LLLA).
 As mentioned before, the tuning parameters $\sigma$ and $\gamma$ need to be set.
 Adjusting these parameters leads to different approximations of the Hessian, and thus different distributions of our last layer weights.
 So, this should result in varying uncertainty maps given a well-functioning Bayesian implementation.
 Two hyperparameters that influence the LLLA are the prior precision ($\gamma$) and the sigma noise ($\sigma$):

-- The prior precision (equation X) indicates how strongly we believe in our prior knowledge about the generated images.
+- **The prior precision:** indicates how strongly we believe in our prior knowledge about the generated images.
 A strong prior results in a narrower posterior distribution, meaning the model is more certain about its generated pixel-wise values.
 When generating uncertainty maps with a high prior precision, we would expect the maps to be darker compared to those generated with a low prior precision, as the model should be more certain about its generations.

-- The sigma noise (equation X) represents the standard deviation of the noise in the data.
+- **The sigma noise:** represents the standard deviation of the noise in the data.
 A high sigma noise corresponds to noisier data, making the model more uncertain about the generated images.
 Therefore, images generated with a high sigma noise should result in lighter uncertainty maps, while those with a low sigma noise should result in darker uncertainty maps.

 The authors have fixed the parameters for the prior precision and the sigma noise of the LLLA to 1.0 and 1.0, respectively.
 However, they have not specified their motivation for this.
 We conducted a hyperparameter search with the following values:

-- Prior precision in range from 0 to 1000.
+- **Prior precision** in range from 0 to 1000.
-- Sigma noise between 0 and 1.
+- **Sigma noise** between 0 and 1.

 The resulting uncertainty maps are illustrated in Appendix A for the DDPM model with the DDIM sampler for ImageNet and CelebA.
 For CelebA, the uncertainty maps behave as expected: higher prior precision indicates a higher certainty, and indeed the uncertainty maps are darker for higher values of prior precision.
 Higher values for the sigma noise also result in darker uncertainty maps, as expected.